 Salus Occupational Therapy (OT) students are integrated into a community of professional graduate students who seek to become caring and competent health professionals, and who value the unique synergies possible in an interprofessional approach.
 This philosophy creates an environment that promotes a holistic approach to the care of the total person and encourages the sharing of information and the teamwork found in today’s health and rehabilitation professionals.

 At Salus there are multiple planned opportunities for Occupational Therapy students to engage and study with students from Optometry, Audiology, Physician Assistant, Education and Rehabilitation, and Public Health programs.
 Specialty laboratories provide students with a common experience, where they can acquire key understandings about their own professional attitudes in relation to other professional attitudes and perspectives.
 These shared experiences are expanded with the use of case study methods in the behavioral sciences, active learning opportunities in conjunction with required coursework, standardized approach to analysis and applications of scholarly research and, when possible, in shared clinical placements.

 Emerging Areas of Practice

 All students are introduced to a variety of specializations unique to Salus including vision rehabilitation, public health, and health and wellness.
 Significant and diverse community-based clinical experiences further enrich the learning environment.

 A Focus on Occupation

 Occupational Therapy is based on the principle that people can improve their health and well-being by engaging in occupation, the dynamic process that supports an individual’s continuous adaptation.
 Occupation is self-directed, personally initiated, goal-directed and organized.
 To this extent, it is used as the central construct underlying the Occupational Therapy curriculum.
 Students work in synergy with faculty, mentors, peers and consumers to reaffirm the occupation nature of humans and the principles of utilizing occupation as therapy.

-Students with a Bachelor’s degree may apply for entry into the MSOT degree at Salus.
+Students with a Bachelor’s degree apply for entry into the MSOT degree at Salus.
 Once accepted, students who graduate the MSOT program and successfully pass the OT registration examination have the option of continuing their education in the post-professional OTD program.
-A student who enters the program as an MSOT candidate only may request admission to the doctoral program contingent on successful graduation and NBCOT registration.
+A student who enters the program as an MSOT candidate may request pre-admission to the doctoral program contingent on successful graduation and NBCOT registration.